bogzbonny/yeehaw/README.md

    individual element implementions maybe even building in a few common caching patterns which arise into the `pane` object.

+## Performance Considerations

+TL;DR - Elements should cache their own drawing content, also things may be slighly laggy while in debug mode if deeply nested containers are used.

+The current design of the drawing system favours graphical flexibility over performance.
+Each element must implement the `Drawing` function which in turn returns a list of individual positions to draw (`DrawChPos`) which are relative to itself, for each redraw a container element will then reposition all the draw information of sub-elements.
+Additionally each container also processes styles which change relative to time or position (gradients), All this reprocessing which takes place in container elements is computationally inefficient as it occurs with each redraw frame.
+The inefficiency introduced by this design decision may lead to slightly laggy interfaces (but only) when compiled in debug mode and if deeply nested containers are used.
+Release mode should never experience noticeable lag.
+Use of parallel computation with rayon has been implemented to help mitigate these inefficiencies.
+A complex refactor which introduced caching at the ParentPane (specifically the organizer) level was once attempted but found to cause more problems for Element developers and only minor performance boosts.
+As such Elements are expected to cache their own drawing information to minimize the computational burden at render time.
+A common caching pattern will soon be integrated into the `Pane` to make Element drawing development a little bit more straightforward.

 ## Tribute

 [notcurses](https://github.com/dankamongmen/notcurses) insane